euppalapati/recipes-and-ratings/index.md

 PLOTLY

-**Null Hypothesis**: The missingness of average ratings does not depend on the calorie count of the recipe.
+*Null Hypothesis*: The missingness of average ratings does not depend on the calorie count of the recipe.

-**Alternate Hypothesis**: The missingness of average ratings does depend on the calorie count of the recipe.
+*Alternate Hypothesis*: The missingness of average ratings does depend on the calorie count of the recipe.

-**Test Statistic**: Absolute median difference in calorie count between missing and non-missing groups.
+*Test Statistic*: Absolute median difference in calorie count between missing and non-missing groups.

-**Significance Level**: 0.05
+*Significance Level*: 0.05

-By running permutation tests, we find that the missingness of ratings depends on the calorie count.
+By running permutation tests shuffling the missingness of average rating 1000 times, we find that the missingness of ratings depends on the calorie count (p-value of 0.0).
 Below is an empirical distribution of the absolute median difference in calorie count.

 PLOTLY